Copyright and Dance: Music

 YouTube information for music in your videos

-- Get music from the Audio Library"You can use the YouTube Audio Library to get free music and sound effects to use in your videos."
+Use music and sound effects from the Audio Library"In the Audio Library in YouTube Studio, you can find royalty-free production music and sound effects to use in your videos."

 Alternatives

-- SoundcloudSearch → Tracks → Filter “To modify commercially” → Check license on individual tracks you’re interested in using.
+SoundcloudSearch → Tracks → Filter results by either “To modify commercially” OR "To use commercially" → Check license on individual tracks you’re interested in using.
+(Any music you include in a video you post on YouTube or any other social media platform is a commercial use of that music.)

 Fair use and music in your videos